-Credits: 2.5 units per quarter

-Grade Level: 9-12
+Credits: 2.5 units per quarter Grade Level: 9-12 Length: 1 quarter (may be repeated)

 Prerequisites: National Ranking of approved sport.
 Administrator approval.
 A maximum of 20 credits may be earned and a Pass grade will be issued.

 This course is for elite athletes in a sport pre-approved by the Irvine Unified Board of Education for private instruction credit.
 The athletic sport and team require approval from the school district or designee.
-Please refer to the requirements for each individual sport at iusd.org parent resources Pe/ Athletics Pe Via Private Instruction.
-Students will be enrolled in at 5 period day (or 6 with a qualifying 0 period) with the sixth period being Private Instruction.
+Please refer to the requirements for each individual sport at iusd.org 2 parent resources 2 PE/ Athletics 2 PE Via Private Instruction.
+Students will be enrolled in a 5-period day (or 6 with a qualifying 0 period) with the sixth period being Private Instruction.
 To apply for this course, visit the IUSD website for forms.